asiyasemi/Stroke-prediction-using-CNN-VIT-ensemble-model/README.md

 The notebook includes:

-Grad-CAM: Highlights the regions of an image most influential for the model’s decision.
+LIME: Highlights the regions of an image most influential for the model’s decision.

 Occlusion Maps: Analyzes the sensitivity of predictions when parts of the input are masked.